backupbrew/switchbrew/Internet Browser.md

 This is only available starting with [2.0.0](2.0.0.md "wikilink").

+Prior to version [3.0.0](3.0.0.md "wikilink"), this applet was launched when attempting a system update from recovery mode if needed.
+This was changed to display a "This feature is not available." popup instead.

 ## Whitelisted Applets

 The v2.1 main-codebin page-aligned .text size is 0x1000-bytes larger